 Most of the Indian Mounds in Mississippi are on privately-owned land.
-As a result, many mounds in the state have been irreparably damaged or completely destroyed by modern development and looting.
+As a result, many mounds in the state have been irreparably damaged or destroyed by modern development and looting.
 Indian mounds, therefore, are critically endangered cultural sites.
-Untold numbers of the old monuments have already been lost, and secrets of our nation’s past have vanished with them.
+Untold numbers of the old monuments have been lost, and secrets of our nation’s past have vanished with them.
 The mounds that remain stand as a testament to the vitality, diversity, and creativity of their makers, who developed the complex societies of long ago.
-There has been progress made with the development of a tour of Indian Mounds in Mississippi, and the opening of a Visitor Center at the Pocahontas Mound, on-going excavations by University of Mississippi, Mississippi State University and University of Southern Mississippi across the state.
-Unfortunately several mounds on private property across the state have been bulldozed to avoid any state land marking of the mounds.
+There has been progress made with the development of a tour of Indian Mounds in Mississippi, and the opening of a Visitor Center at the Pocahontas Mound.
+There are on-going excavations by the University of Mississippi, Mississippi State University and University of Southern Mississippi across the state.
+Unfortunately, several mounds on private property have been bulldozed to avoid state landmark protection.